Hudson's FTM Resource Guide

 About Hudson

-In my spare time (when I'm not working on this Guide), I like watching old movies, working on my car, playing dice, watching football and baseball, reading about history, politics, and other topics that interest me, and listening to music (alt country, bluegrass, alt rock, classic country, old school hip hop, and anything by Patty Griffin).
+Hello and thanks for visiting my site.
+I'm a trans man who resides in the United States.
+In my spare time (when I'm not working on this Guide), I like eating good food, playing dice, watching football and baseball, reading about history, politics, and other topics that interest me, watching old movies, and listening to music (alt country, bluegrass, alt rock, classic country, and anything by Patty Griffin).
 I also like being outside, walking and biking, and I try to take road trips around the U.S. and Canada when I can swing the money.

 Why I Started This Guide